HojouFotytu/Misc-PT-Tools/PT Settings-Switcher/Readme.md

 ### NOTE:
 Profit Trailer no longer provides a collection of public configs for which this tutorial was originally created.
-However an archive of these settings can be found here: https://github.com/PTdude/Profit-Trailer-Settings
+However an archive of these settings can be found here: https://github.com/PTdude/Profit-Trailer-Settings.

 # Profit Trailer Settings-Switcher
-A walk-through for using PTMagic to switch between Profit Trailer's public configs, based on changing market trends.
-This can also be used as a more robust replacement of PT's Auto-config switcher.
+This is a walk-through for using PTMagic to switch between Profit Trailer configs, based on changing market trends.
+This can also be used as a more robust replacement of PT's Auto-Config switcher.
 However, PTMagic can only switch settings based on the average price trends YOU DEFINE across various time-frames.
 It cannot use PTADXTREND, VWAPPERCENTAGE, MVWAPPERCENTAGE, or (X)MALINE.

 ## Requirements:
  - Copies of the configs/settings you are using from Profit Trailer